jgrebol/ESIpy/README.md

 The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.
 The program supports both restricted and unrestricted calculations for single-determinant wavefunctions, and correlated wavefunctions from a restricted object (RHF).
-The atomic partitions supported by the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO), and Intrinsic Atomic Orbita ( IAO).
+The atomic partitions supported by the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO), and Intrinsic Atomic Orbitals ( IAO).

 The on-line documentation can be found [here](https://esipython.readthedocs.io/en/latest/).